influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

 ---
-title: Create an Influx template
+title: Create an InfluxDB template
 description: >
-  Use the InfluxDB UI and the `influx pkg export` command to create Influx templates.
+  Use the InfluxDB UI and the `influx pkg export` command to create InfluxDB templates.
 menu:
   v2_0:
-    parent: Influx templates
+    parent: InfluxDB templates
     name: Create a template
-    identifier: Create an Influx template
+    identifier: Create an InfluxDB template
 weight: 101
-v2.0/tags: [influx templates]
+v2.0/tags: [templates]
 ---

-Use the InfluxDB user interface (UI) and the `influx pkg export` command to create Influx templates.
+Use the InfluxDB user interface (UI) and the `influx pkg export` command to create InfluxDB templates.
-Add buckets, Telegraf configurations, tasks, and more in the InfluxDB UI and export them as a template.
+Add resources (buckets, Telegraf configurations, tasks, and more) in the InfluxDB UI and export then the resources as a template.

 {{% note %}}
-The simplest way to create a template is to create a new organization and build the template within the organization.
+Templatable resources are scoped to a single organization, so the simplest way to create a template is to create a new organization, build the template within the organization, then [export all resources](#export-all-resources) as a template.

-**InfluxDB OSS** supports multiple organizations.
+**InfluxDB OSS** supports multiple organizations so you can create new organizations for the sole purpose of building and maintaining a template.
 In **InfluxDB Cloud**, your user account is an organization.
-**We recommend using InfluxDB OSS to create Influx templates.**
+**We recommend using InfluxDB OSS to create InfluxDB templates.**
 {{% /note %}}

 **To create a template:**

 1. [Start InfluxDB](/v2.0/get-started/).
 2. [Create a new organization](/v2.0/organizations/create-org/).
-3. Use the InfluxDB UI to add resources to your template.
+3. In the InfluxDB UI add one or more of the following templatable resources:
-   The following resources are templatable:

    - [buckets](/v2.0/organizations/buckets/create-bucket/)
    - [checks](/v2.0/monitor-alert/checks/create/)